DulusNo/youtube-dl/README.md

 ## Network Options:
     --proxy URL                      Use the specified HTTP/HTTPS/SOCKS proxy.
-                                     To enable experimental SOCKS proxy, specify
-                                     a proper scheme.
+                                     To enable SOCKS proxy, specify a proper scheme.
 For example
                                      socks5://127.0.0.1:1080/.
 Pass in an empty
                                      string (--proxy "") for direct connection
     --socket-timeout SECONDS         Time to wait before giving up, in seconds